-[17+ marks] for specific detailed evidence and depth of analysis.
+[17+ marks] for specific, detailed evidence and depth of analysis.

-24. Evaluate the role of one super power in the Cold War after 1970.
+24. Evaluate the role of one superpower in the Cold War after 1970.

-The term super power applies to either USSR or USA, but allow China in the unlikely event of it being chosen.
+The term superpower applies to either USSR or USA, but allow China in the unlikely event of it being chosen.
 Candidates probably will not like a question that deals with events from 1970 to the end of the Cold War.
-The main developments which concern both or one of the super powers are: Vietnam War; Soviet invasion of Afghanistan: US relations with China normalized; space race: US intervention in Latin America; test ban treaties: other arms limitation treaties; anti-communist demonstrations/parties formed in Soviet satellite states; fall of the Berlin Wall; end of Communism.
+The main developments which concern both or one of the superpowers are: Vietnam War; US relations with China normalized; space race; US intervention in Latin America; test ban treaties: other arms limitation treaties; Soviet invasion of Afghanistan; breakdown of détente; anti-communist demonstrations/parties formed in Soviet satellite states; fall of the Berlin Wall; end of Communism.

-Candidates need to assess and evaluate the role of their chosen super power, in relevant points above to judge each issue and its relation to prolonging or bringing to an end the Cold War.
+Candidates need to assess and evaluate the role of their chosen superpower, using relevant points above to judge each issue and its relation to prolonging or bringing to an end the Cold War.